 The Global Citizenship Challenge is assessed in Year 10.
 It allows learners to build their knowledge and understanding of global issues from a range of themes, including: Cultural Diversity, Fair Trade, Future Energy, Inequality, Living Sustainably, Natural and Human Disasters, Nutrition and Poverty.
-The final assessment task is for students to create a raising awareness pack for a chosen global issue, in an innovative and creative way.
+The final assessment task is for students to create a raising awareness pack for one of the global issues, in an innovative and creative way.